-12. Project Segmenting
+13. Project Segmenting

 Scaling a project into segments because of its size, funding, or delivery schedule may be necessary for certain large corridor projects.
-When segmenting a project into separate independent segments, the nomination should discuss the total corridor and the reasons for segmenting the project.
+When segmenting a project into separate independent segments, the nomination should discuss address the total corridor and the reasons for project segmentation ing the project.
 The nomination should address how each segment of the corridor project will be delivered and include an estimated timeline for completing the overall project and each segment in the corridor.

-The evaluation of the project will be based on the segment proposed for funding.
-Therefore, the nomination should: clearly identify the benefits (outputs/outcomes) for the segment proposed for funding; provide a full funding plan of the segment; and demonstrate the segment has independent utility.
+A The project evaluation of the project will be evaluated based on the segment proposed for funding.
+Therefore, the nomination should: clearly identify the benefits (outputs/outcomes) for the segment proposed for funding, provide a full funding plan of the segment, demonstrate the segment's independent utility, how it will be delivered, and include an estimated timeline of overall project completion and each segment in the corridor.